 Creative Economy Awards

-At the Creative Communities Exchange, NEFA's two Creative Economy awards - one to an organization and another for a specific project - are presented in recognition of successful strategies, scope of impact on the creative economy, and possibility for replication in other communities.
+At the Creative Communities Exchange, NEFA's Creative Economy awards - for an organization or for a specific project - are presented in recognition of successful strategies, scope of impact on the creative economy, and possibility for replication in other communities.

 Past Creative Economy Award Recipients